joaquimlcbfranco/landing-page/README.md

 # landing-page
-A simple landing page project
+A simple guitar course landing page project

+Image credits: All images are from https://www.pixabay.com